pkadambi/Wav2TextGrid/readme.md

 # Wav2TextGrid
 **Alpha 0.0.19 version** of the Wav2TextGrid phonetic forced aligner.

-Wav2TextGrid been tested on Ubuntu18.04 and Ubuntu22.04.
+Wav2TextGrid been tested on Ubuntu18.04, Ubuntu22.04, and Windows 11.

+The aligner is currently in development, please contact pkadami@asu.edu if you have any questions or issues in using the aligner

 ## Installation + quick start